MakeSchool/institutional-plan/org-development/long-term-ideas.md

+# Institutional Planning Process

+*Staff area owner and author: Ashu Desai (Founder)*

-### We have a few ideas that we're interested in exploring in the mid-long term:
+** We have a few ideas that we're interested in exploring in the mid-long term: **
 - We're considering launching a fully online degree and creating an option for students who join the workforce early to complete their degree online.
 - We'll look to add more specializations within computer science, such as design and human-computer interaction, robotics, and cognition and artificial intelligence.
 This will largely be determined based on student and employer demand.
 - We'll look to create new majors beyond computer science, likely still computer adjacent.
 The leading contenders are computational biology and data science for climate.